Badulundabad/UnityAssetChecker/README.md

 2) Press *"Check assets"* button to run check

-3) Since the check is finished you see a new window with two hidden lists
+3) Since the check is finished you see a new window with two collapsed lists

 ![image](https://user-images.githubusercontent.com/62873054/182186385-4e473688-7fe8-4b4e-bee7-a9284adf8732.png)